 She's simply trying to pass on a message (totally instinctively, it's not something that she has physical control over because it's an emotionally driven behavior) that in the 'dog world' is completely normal and understood by all parties.

 Unfortunately in the human world something is lost in translation!

-Unfortunately a normal human response to submissive urination in dogs is often one of irritation, annoyance, frustration or even anger!
+Unfortunately (and counter-productively) a normal human response to submissive urination in dogs is often one of irritation, annoyance or frustration.

 If your Persian rug happens to be what your pup is standing on when she greets you submissively, then your aggravated reaction is perfectly understandable to another human, but not to your dog.

 From her perspective, she has just shown you (in no uncertain terms) that she's completely submissive to you and recognizes and accepts your authority - and she expects you to be satisfied with that.

 When you react in frustration or irritation (even if it's mild), she is totally devastated and thinks that she hasn't been submissive ENOUGH.

 The result of her conclusion is pretty obvious - she needs to pee more!